canonical/lxd/doc/api-extensions.md

 and how the mount system call will be interecepted by LXD and processed with elevated permissions.

+## container\_disk\_ceph
+This allows for existing a CEPH RDB or FS to be directly connected to a LXD container.
 ## compression_squashfs
 Adds support for importing/exporting of images/backups using SquashFS file system format.